autocrypt/autocrypt/doc/level1.rst

 How this information is managed and used is covered in :ref:`own-state-management`.

-.. _peer-state-management:
+.. _peer-data-management:

-Peer State Management
+Peer Data Management
 ---------------------

-Autocrypt MUAs update state about their communications peers based on information gathered from received e-mail headers.
+Autocrypt MUAs update data about their communications peers based on information gathered from received e-mail headers.

 .. _autocrypt-header: